Turkey–Uruguay relations

 Turkey–Uruguay relations are the diplomatic relations between Turkey and Uruguay.
 Turkey has an embassy in Montevideo.
 Uruguay has an embassy in Ankara and a consulate-general in Istanbul.
+Diplomatic relations between Uruguay and Turkey were established by the Friendship Agreement, which was signed in 1929.
+They maintain a good relationship, but the relations have been stagnant due to geographical locations.

 Economic relations

 Trade volume between the two countries was US$341.4 million in 2019 (Turkish exports/imports: 42.8/298.6 million USD).